 Neal Gilbert Redman, Reader

-Whitney Walters, Reader
+Whitney Jacobson, Reader

 Whitney is an Assistant Professor at the University of Minnesota Duluth.
 She holds an MFA in Creative Writing from Minnesota State University Moorhead.
 Her poetry and creative nonfiction have been published in After the Pause and In the Words of Womyn International, among other publications.
 She maintains a curiosity in memoir and the themes of feminism, water, generations, blue-collar work, and grief.